xitongsys/parquet-go/README.md

 ## Plugin
 Plugin is used for some special purpose and will be added gradually.

 ### CSVWriter Plugin
 This plugin is used for data format similar with CSV(not nested).
+The format of the schema is same with before.

+#### Example
 ```golang
 func main() {
 	md := []string{